 - Intuit QuickBooks

 - SAP Business Objects

 - Inventory tracking software

 - IBM Maximo Asset Management

-Those thinking about becoming a Procurement Clerk might also be interested in the following careers:
+Those interested in being a Procurement Clerk may also be interested in:

 - Secretaries and Administrative Assistants, Except Legal, Medical, and Executive